hoyindotchow/thinking-in-java/tij-chapter-1/Chapter-1.md

 Now in real life a tv is really annoying to change channels and control the volume if you have to get up and mess with the tv directly.
 Luckily in real life we have a remote that can control the tv for us.
 In the programming world there is also a "remote" for objects known as a _reference_.
 The reference is what is used to manipulate an object in the programming world.
 More often then not, when we are discussing manipulating objects, we are technically using a reference to manipulate the object, very much like a remote is used to control or manipulate a tv.
 And just like in real life, when you tell someone "Hey, turn down the TV" they know that you mean get the remote and turn down the volume.
 That is also the same in the programming world when we say, we do something to an object, we are really using a reference to control the object.

 Now we can't just pick up any remote and make it work on a tv, the same can be said about references and objects.
 The manufacturers of a tv, created the tv and also created a remote that works with that tv specifically.
 In the programming world we are the manufacturer of both the "tv" and the "remote".
 As programmers we are the creators of the object as well as the creators of the reference (or remote).
-Now again, Java is a language, so it follows a specific way of doing things, or _syntax_ as we say in the programming world.
+Now again, Java is a language, so it follows a snnpecific way of doing things, or _syntax_ as we say in the programming world.
 Let's pretend we are a tv manufacturer called Fony and we want to create a remote for a specific tv.

 The syntax to create a tv with a remote is as follows: